dolphindb/api-java/README.md

 In Java API, a table is saved as a BasicTable object.
 Since BasicTable is column based, to retrieve rows we need to get the necessary columns first and then get the rows.

-In the example below, the BasicTable has 4 columns: STRING, INT, TIMESTAMP and DOUBLE.
+In the example below, the BasicTable has 4 columns with data types STRING, INT, TIMESTAMP and DOUBLE.
 The column names are cstring, cint, ctimestamp and cdouble.

 ```
 public void test_loop_basicTable(BasicTable table1) throws Exception{